Quincy, Massachusetts: Private and alternative education

-Private and alternative education institutions for children in preschool–8th grade include Quincy's three Catholic schools—Sacred Heart, St. Ann, and St. Mary.
-Because of declining enrollment and the ongoing economic crisis, the three merged to form the Quincy Catholic Academy, which opened in September 2010, at the site of the Sacred Heart school.
-The Woodward School for Girls is a non-sectarian college preparatory day school for girls in grades 6–12.
-Campus Kinder Haus (CKH) is operated by the Eastern Nazarene College on its Old Colony campus.
-The Adams Montessori School is open for children of preschool through elementary school age.
+Private and alternative education institutions for children in preschool through 8th grade include Quincy's three Catholic parochial schools — Sacred Heart, St. Ann, and St. Mary.
+The Archdiocese of Boston decided to merge these three schools to form the Quincy Catholic Academy, which opened in 2010 on the site of the former Sacred Heart school.

+The Woodward School for Girls, opened in 1894, is an independent school offering a college-preparatory education to girls in grades 6–12.

+The Adams Montessori School is open to children of preschool through elementary school age.